Hyperion-stack/SimpleCommandBlocker/README.md

    already_allowed: 'The command <cmd> is already allowed.'
    already_blocked: 'The command <cmd> is already blocked.'
    no_cmds: 'You cannot use the <cmd> command at this time!'
-   no_perm: 'You do not have permissino to use that command!'
+   no_perm: 'You do not have permission to use that command!'
-   add_trust: '<playername> has been trusted with comamnds.'
+   add_trust: '<playername> has been trusted with commands.'
    remove_trust: '<playername> is now blocked from commands.'
    already_trust: '<playername> is already trusted with commands.'
-   already_untrust: '<playername> is was not found on the trust list.'
+   already_untrust: '<playername> was not found on the trust list.'
    empty_list: 'There are no players on the trust list.'
    player_not_found: 'Cannot find the player <playername>.'
-   bad_sound_config: 'The sound option in config is not a valid sound string id.'
+   bad_sound_config: 'The sound option in config.yml is not a valid sound string id.'
    not_a_command: '<cmd> is not a known command.'
    help: |
       All players are blocked from commands by default.
 To allow, use trust command or permissions: simplecommandblocker.bypass or scb.bypass